Nikhat Zareen becomes World Champion, only fifth Indian woman boxer to achieve feat | Sports-Games

 Apart from Zareen's gold, Manisha Moun (57kg) and debutant Parveen Hooda (63kg) will return home with bronze medals.

-A 12-member Indian contingent was sent to participate in the competition and while the medal haul has decreased by one, an Indian has been crowned world champion after four years, Mary Kom had last won the gold in the 48kg in the 2018 edition.
+A 12-member Indian contingent participated in the competition.
+While the medal haul has decreased by one, an Indian has been crowned world champion after four years.
 India's best performance in the event remains the one in 2006 when the country snared eight medals, including four gold, one silver and three bronze.
-India now have won 39 medals, including 10 golds, eight silver and 21 bronze in the women's world championships.
+India now have won 39 medals, including 10 golds, eight silver and 21 bronze in the Women's World Championships.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)